KHEngineering/RoboRio/faq/pdp.md

 ---

 ##Do I need to plug in the CAN connection for the PDP to work?
 No. Using the CAN bus is not required for the PDP board to distribute power.
 It is only required if you wish to access the current/voltage sensor readings on each channel of the PDP.
+In order to access the can information two things must happen:

+1. You properly connect the PDP to the RoboRio via CAN
+2. You use the appropriate Labview or WPILib PDP CAN libraries to read the sensor values in your robot code.

 ---

 ##When we remove a 40A circuit breaker from the Power Distribution Board, we are having some difficulty.
-These are the exact same 30A and 40A fuse holders used on the existing PDB.
+These are the exact same 30A and 40A fuse holders used on the old PDB.
 I noticed that the first time the breaker is inserted it is a bit more difficult than subsequent insertions.
 Allow for some break-in time.
 Insertions/Removals should get easier over time.

 ---